Contrasting Pseudoscalar Higgs and Toponium States at the LHC and Beyond

 The hadronic production cross sections for the two processes are shown in Fig.~\ref{Fig:otherprocesses} as a function of the c.m. energy, with the inputs taken to be $M_A=365$ for the $A$ mass and the $g_{Att}$ couplings to top quarks that reproduce the CMS signal.
 At LHC energies, $\sqrt s=13$ TeV, one obtains relatively small cross sections for the two processes: $\approx 25$ fb for $hA$ and $\approx 15$ fb for $t\bar t A$.
 With the much higher integrated luminosity that is expected to be collected in the future LHC upgrade, namely 3000 fb$^{-1}$, it might be possible to overcome such a small rate.
 At a 100 TeV collider, the rate is increased by two orders of magnitude (specifically, a factor of about 50 for $hA$ and about 200 for $t\bar t A$, assuming the same $A$ mass) and a possible detection becomes much more likely.

-In principle, another possible way to discriminate between the $A$ and $\eta_t$ scenarios could be via searches for subdominant $A$ decay channels like $A \!\to\! \gamma\gamma, Z\gamma, ZZ, W W $, which in some cases like $A \to \gamma\gamma$ and $A\to ZZ \to 4\ell$ with $\ell=e,\mu$ have a small experimental resolution to be sensitive to the interference effects.
+In principle, the $A$ and $\eta_t$ scenarios could be differentiated via searches for subdominant $A$ decay channels like $A \!\to\! \gamma\gamma, Z\gamma, ZZ, W W $, which in some cases like $A \to \gamma\gamma$ and $A\to ZZ \to 4\ell$ with $\ell=e,\mu$ have a small experimental resolution to be sensitive to the interference effects.
 However, these channels should have very small branching fractions {as is expected also to be the case in the $\eta_t$ interpretation, as recently discussed in~\cite{Yang}, and they could in fact mimic those of toponium.} In other scenarios such as variants of the 2HDM, the decays $A\to b\bar b$ and $\tau^+\tau^-$ could lead, in some cases, into significant branching ratios that might allow for the channels to be observable.

 Turning to $e^+ e^-$ colliders, as mentioned in the Introduction, there have been detailed studies of $^3S_1$ vector toponium in this case, see, e.g.,~Ref.~\cite{Reuter}, where the well-defined centre-of-mass energy would enable a narrow peak to be identified and measured.
 The spatial wave-function of the $^3S_1$ vector and $^1S_0$ pseudoscalar toponium states are expected to be very similar, so correlation of the $e^+ e^-$ signal with CMS signal would be convincing evidence that the latter is due to toponium.
 In turn, the direct production of an $A$ boson would be very difficult in this context since, in the most favorable option, associated production in $e^+ e^- \to t \bar t A$, the expected cross section would be very small~\footnote{In the context of a 2HDM, there are other possibilities in $e^+ e^-$ collisions~\cite{Bechtle}.
 One is to look for associated production of the pseudoscalar $A$ with the lighter scalar $h$, which would require a centre-of-mass energy above $\approx 500$~GeV.
 However, since the $ZhA$ coupling is strongly suppressed in the alignment limit that should be considered, the cross section for $e^+ e^- \to h A$ would be suppressed.}.
 Another interesting possibility would be to run a linear $e^+e^-$ collider with an initial c.m. energy less than 500 GeV in the $\gamma\gamma$ mode and to produce the $A$ state as a resonance, $\gamma\gamma \to A$, again through triangular top quark loops; see, e.g.,~Ref.~\cite{Rohini} for a discussion.